Niederanven

 The commune of Niederanven is the intersection for the A1 motorway and N1.
-Luxembourg Airport is located within the boundaries of the communes Niederanven and Sandweiler.
+Luxembourg Airport is located within the boundaries of the communes of Niederanven and Sandweiler.

+As of 2025, Niederanven was ranked as the wealthiest commune in Luxembourg, in terms of both average and median income.

 Geography

-As of 2024, the town of Niederanven, which lies in the north-east of the commune, has a population of 1,472.
-Other towns within the commune include Ernster, Hostert, Oberanven, Rameldange, Senningen, Senningerberg, and Waldhof.
+As of 2024, the town of Niederanven, which lies in the north-east of the commune, has a population of 1,537.
+Other towns within the commune include Ernster, Hostert, Oberanven, Rameldange, Senningen and Senningerberg, as well as the hamlet of Waldhof.

 Population

 Twin towns — sister cities

 Niederanven is a founding member of the Douzelage, a town twinning association of towns across the European Union.
 This active town twinning began in 1991 and there are regular events, such as a produce market from each of the other countries and festivals.
 As of 2019, its members are: